Blackfeet music: Song composition

-Most songs, except gambling songs which simply repeat "litany-like" one or two phrases, are characterized by an "incomplete repetition" formal pattern, "many of them can ultimately be reduced to a binary form in which the section is a variation and/or reduction of the first." (p.
-43) However, there was more formal variation in the past (p.
-100).
-Songs sung with medicine basket openings and gamblings songs often use isometric and isorhythmic rhythmic structures or lesser note-length values (p.
-44).
+Most songs, except gambling songs which simply repeat "litany-like" one or two phrases, are characterized by an "incomplete repetition" formal pattern, "many of them can ultimately be reduced to a binary form in which the section is a variation and/or reduction of the first.".
+However, there was more formal variation in the past.
+Songs sung with medicine basket openings and gamblings songs often use isometric and isorhythmic rhythmic structures or lesser note-length values.
 Typically songs begin in falsetto before singers move to their head voices.
-Octave equivalence appears to be used, as transposition down by an octave of subsequent repetitions of a section is common, though may also occur down a perfect fourth or perfect fifth (p.
-43).
-Songs begin with a "head motif" repeated by the second singer and then used to "generate" the rest of the song in ways which are fairly predictable to Blackfoot listeners, which facilitates accomplishing the ideal of learning songs in one hearing (p.
-100-101).
+Octave equivalence appears to be used, as transposition down by an octave of subsequent repetitions of a section is common, though may also occur down a perfect fourth or perfect fifth.
+Songs begin with a "head motif" repeated by the second singer and then used to "generate" the rest of the song in ways which are fairly predictable to Blackfoot listeners, which facilitates accomplishing the ideal of learning songs in one hearing.

 Genres and repertoire

-Children do not have their own song or game song repertoire, except for Mice Songs associated with one game (p.
-85), and songs usually called lullabies sung to them by their mothers.
+Children do not have their own song or game song repertoire, except for Mice Songs associated with one game, and songs usually called lullabies sung to them by their mothers.
 Women used to have their own small repertoire of lullabies, laments, and other songs, but these have been largely lost.
 Two-Spirit "manly-hearted women" (Lewis, 1941) who act in much of the social roles of men, were in the past also willing to sing alone and use a men's singing style.
-(Nettl, 1989, p.
-84, 125).